adrialfonso/website_project_a2_prueba2/README.md

-#  Software Engineering Project: BookHub
+#  Software Engineering Project: ReadHub

 ## 1. Project Description
 Desciption of the Project and Bussiness value